The Best Premier League Managers of 2019

 Mourinho went on to play for one more small club in his home town of Setubal by the name of Comercio e Industria, before hanging up his boots forever by the age of 23.

-Mourinho started his Premier League career in London when he was named manager of Chelsea in June 2004, before leaving early in the 2007/08 campaign.
+Mourinho, the incredible premier League manager, started his career in London when he was named manager of Chelsea in June 2004, before leaving early in the 2007/08 campaign.

 He returned to the Blues on 3 June 2013.
 The Portuguese had previously a semi-professional football career before making his coaching breakthrough in the backroom staff of Sir Bobby Robson at Sporting Lisbon, Porto, and Barcelona.